-- Maintained at least a 70% in each course, and have no un-remediated failing grades and no grades of Incomplete (I); - Completed all legal and financial requirements; - Exhibited ethical, professional, behavioral, and personal characteristics; - Completed the Graduation Clearance Form on the Surveys tab of the LECOM portal (portal.lecom.edu).
-This form, which must be completed prior to graduation, is placed with the student's permanent electronic record and serves as the students' final clearance from campus; - Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid; - Attended the Commencement at which the degree is to be awarded.
-Only in unusual circumstances, and with approval of the President, will a degree be awarded in absentia.
+- B. Maintained at least a 70% final grade in each course and executive interviews as well as on the thesis/capstone and comprehensive examination; - C. For MHSA, MSBE, MPH, MS MCT and DHA have no more than three (3) program courses with a final grade of C; - D. Remediated any failed courses; - E. Completed any incomplete (I) courses; - F. Completed all legal and financial requirements; - G. Exhibited the ethical, professional, behavioral and personal characteristics necessary for practice in healthcare administration; - H. Completed the Graduation Clearance Form on the Surveys tab of the LECOM portal (portal.lecom.edu).
+This form, which must be completed prior to graduation, is placed with the student's permanent electronic record and serves as the students' final clearance from campus; - I. Completed an exit interview with the Office of Student Affairs if the student is a recipient of any form of financial aid; - J. Attended the Commencement at which the degree is to be awarded.
+Only in unusual circumstances, and with approval of the President, will a degree be awarded in absentia; and - K. Matriculated not more than four academic years.

-All students must meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
-In the event of an extension beyond the projected graduation date, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean of Academic Affairs.
-Students must complete all requirements for graduation within four weeks from the last day of class.
+In the event of an extension beyond the projected graduation date is needed to complete any requirement, the student must meet the requirements for the class with whom the individual graduates and any other requirements specified by the SPG Committee and Dean.

-2.6.6.
+2.4.16.
 COMMENCEMENT

 Attendance at Commencement is mandatory for all graduating students.
-Commencement shall be held approximately two weeks following the end of the academic year.
-Requests for awarding of the degree in absentia, such as in the case of incurring a medical condition where participation in graduation would present a significant health hazard, must be submitted to, and approved by the President or program director.
+Commencement shall be held following the end of the academic year.
 Each graduate is required to wear the academic regalia designated by LECOM.